igrigorik/http-client-hints/draft.md

 New hints are registered using Expert Review (see {{RFC5226}}), by sending e-mail to iana@iana.org (or using other mechanisms, as established by IANA).

 New hints are expected to be implemented in at least one client in common use.
-The Expert MAY use their judgement in determining what "common" is, and when something is considered to be implemented.
+The Expert MAY use their judgment in determining what "common" is, and when something is considered to be implemented.

 New hints MUST be optional; they cannot place requirements upon implementations.
 Specifically, new hints MUST NOT make communication non-conformant with HTTP itself; i.e., this is not a mechanism for changing the HTTP protocol in incompatible ways.